11. Other common issues

 The following is a non-exhaustive list of factors that can be considered when assessing the weight to be given to children's evidence:

-- the child's age at the time of the events;
+- the age and level of maturity of the child

-11.4 Evidence of persons suffering from mental or emotional disorders
+11.4 Evidence of persons living with mental health conditions

 11.4.1 General principles

-The mere existence of a mental disorder does not necessarily mean that the person is unable to appreciate the nature of the proceedings.Footnote 378 An assessment should be made in each case by questioning the person, where appropriate, and examining any medical reports produced.Footnote 379
+The mere existence of a mental health condition does not necessarily mean that the person is unable to appreciate the nature of the proceedings.Footnote 434 The RPD should avoid relying on myths, stereotypes and incorrect assumptions to conclude that the testimony of a person who lives with a mental health condition is necessarily unreliable or incoherent.Footnote 435 However, an assessment should be made in each case by questioning the person, where appropriate, and examining any medical reports produced.Footnote 436

 While the person may not be able to appreciate the nature of the proceedings, they may still be called upon to give oral testimony.
-Care must be taken in assessing that testimony, as well as the testimony of individuals suffering from mental or emotional disorders which do not prevent the person from understanding the nature of the proceedings.
+Care must be taken in assessing that testimony, as well as the testimony of individuals living with mental or emotional conditions which do not prevent the person from understanding the nature of the proceedings.

 In

-11.4.2 Factors to consider relating to the weight of evidence provided by persons suffering from mental or emotional disorders
+11.4.2 Factors to consider relating to the weight of evidence provided by persons living with mental health conditions

-The following is a non-exhaustive list of factors that can be considered when assessing the weight to be given to the evidence of persons suffering from mental or emotional disorders:
+The following is a non-exhaustive list of factors that can be considered when assessing the weight to be given to the evidence of persons living with mental health conditions:

-- any expert medical or psychological evidence;Footnote 384
+- any expert medical or psychological evidenceFootnote 440

-- whether the witness would be better able to testify if given an opportunity to stabilize their condition through medication (i.e. a short adjournment);
+- whether the witness would be better able to testify if given an opportunity to stabilize their condition through medication (in other words, a short adjournment)

-- whether the witness would be more comfortable testifying in special circumstances (e.g., with the help of a trusted friend, relative, or counsellor, or through the use of a video camera, or behind a screen);
+- whether the witness would be more comfortable testifying in special circumstances (for example, with the help of a trusted friend, relative, or counsellor, or through the use of a video camera, or behind a screen)

-- to the extent it can be determined, whether the witness was lucid at times, while not so at other times; and
+- to the extent it can be determined, whether the witness was lucid at times, while not so at other times

 11.5 Speculation

-Findings of fact cannot be based “the sheerest conjecture or the merest speculation.”Footnote 385 Nor should the decision-maker rely on their own speculation in making their findings.Footnote 386
+Findings of fact cannot be based on “the sheerest conjecture or the merest speculation.Footnote 441 Nor should the decision-maker rely on their own speculation in making their findings.Footnote 442

 In